sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

 end
 ```

-Ruby’s behaviour means that you can add this method in your code and
+Ruby’s behavior means that you can add this method in your code and
 have this method called as you would hope.

 You will typically want to create DateTimes using the new method which